fbpx

 • Line a cupcake/muffin tin with 12 paper liners.

 • In a small food processor (or blender), process black beans and coffee until smooth.
-Transfer mixture into a large bowl.
-Add coconut oil, sugar, eggs and vanilla and beat together by hand, with a wooden spoon or rubber spatula.
+Transfer the mixture to a large bowl.
+Add coconut oil, sugar, eggs, and vanilla and beat together by hand, with a wooden spoon or rubber spatula.

-• Add dry ingredients to black bean mixture and blend by hand until combined.
+• Add dry ingredients to the black bean mixture and blend by hand until combined.

-• Using a ¼ cup measuring cup or #16 disher, divide the batter between the 12 cupcake liners.
-Place in the oven and bake for approximately 15 minutes, or until tops are dry and a toothpick comes out clean.
+• Using a ¼ cup measuring cup or #16 Disher, divide the batter between the 12 cupcake liners.
+Place in the oven and bake for approximately 15 minutes, or until the tops are dry and a toothpick comes out clean.

 • Let cool completely and then frost cupcakes with an offset spatula.